uthcode/learntosolveit/source/python.rst

 Coroutines

-1. Coroutines are subroutines that allow multiple entry points for suspending and resuming execution at certain locations.
-2. subroutine are subprograms, methods, functions for performing a subtask and it is relatively independent of other task.
-3. Coroutines are usful for implementing cooperative tasks, iterators, infinite lists and pipes.
-4. Cooperative Tasks - Similar programs, CPU is yielded to each program coperatively.
-5. Iterators - an object that allows the programmer to traverse all the elements of a collection.
-6. Lazy Evaluation is the technique for delaying the computation till the result is required.
+Coroutines are subroutines that allow multiple entry points for suspending and resuming execution at certain locations.
+Subroutine are subprograms, methods, functions for performing a subtask and it is relatively independent of other task.
+Coroutines are usful for implementing cooperative tasks, iterators, infinite lists and pipes.
+Cooperative Tasks - Similar programs, CPU is yielded to each program coperatively.
+Iterators - an object that allows the programmer to traverse all the elements of a collection.
+Lazy Evaluation is the technique for delaying the computation till the result is required.
 Why Infite Lists and Lazy evaluation are given together?
-7. Coroutines in which subsequent calls can be yield more results are called as generators.
-8. Subroutines are implemented using stacks and coroutines are implemented using continuations.
-9. continuation are an abstract representation of a control state, or the rest of the computation, or rest of the code to be executed.
+Coroutines in which subsequent calls can be yield more results are called as generators.
+Subroutines are implemented using stacks and coroutines are implemented using continuations.  continuation are an abstract representation of a control state, or the rest of the computation, or rest of the code to be executed.

 Multithreading

-1. Multithreading computers have hardware support to efficiently execute multiple threads.
-2. Threads of program results from fork of a computer program into two or more concurrently running tasks.
-3. In multi-threading the threads have to share a single core,cache and TLB unlike the multiprocessing machines.
+Multithreading computers have hardware support to efficiently execute multiple threads.
+Threads of program results from fork of a computer program into two or more concurrently running tasks.
+In multi-threading the threads have to share a single core,cache and TLB unlike the multiprocessing machines.

 Twisted Framework

-1. Asynchronous, Event-Driven Applications for Distributed Network Environment.
+Asynchronous, Event-Driven Applications for Distributed Network Environment.
-2. Event Driven Networking Framework.
-3. Asynchronous means not being in a Synchornous State.
-4. Synchronous, happening in a time defined way.
-5. At the core of Twisted Framework is its Network Layer, which can used to integrate any existing  protocol as well as model new ones.
-6. Twisted is a pure python framework.
-7. As a platform, twisted should be focussed on integration.
-8. Twisted supports Asynchronous programming and deferred abstraction, which symbolizes a promised result and which can pass eventual result to  handler functions.
+Event Driven Networking Framework.
+Asynchronous means not being in a Synchornous State.
+Synchronous, happening in a time defined way.
+At the core of Twisted Framework is its Network Layer, which can used to integrate any existing  protocol as well as model new ones.
+Twisted is a pure python framework.
+As a platform, twisted should be focussed on integration.
+Twisted supports Asynchronous programming and deferred abstraction, which symbolizes a promised result and which can pass eventual result to  handler functions.
-9. Document will give you a high-level overview of concurrent programming and Twisted's concurrency model: non-blocking code and asynchronous code.
+Document will give you a high-level overview of concurrent programming and Twisted's concurrency model: non-blocking code and asynchronous code.
-10. Concurrent programming - Need.
+Concurrent programming - Need.
 It is either computationally intensive; or it has to wait for the data to be available as a result.
-11. A fundamental feature of Network Programming is waiting for data.
-12. Not waiting on data:- handle each connection in a separate OS process; so that OS will take of letting other process run while one is waiting.
-13. Handle each connection in a separate thread; threading framework takes care of the details.
+A fundamental feature of Network Programming is waiting for data.
+Not waiting on data:- handle each connection in a separate OS process; so that OS will take of letting other process run while one is waiting.
+Handle each connection in a separate thread;
-14. Use non-blocking system calls to handle all connections in one thread.
-15. The Normal Model when using twisted framework is by using Non-Blocking Calls.
-16. When dealing with many connections in one thread, the scheduling is the responsiblity of the application, not the operating system, and is usually implemented by calling a registered function when each function is ready to go for reading or writing - commonly known as asynchronous, event based, callback based programming.
-17. In synchrnous programming, a function requests data, waits for the data, and then processes it.
+threading framework takes care of the details.
+Use non-blocking system calls to handle all connections in one thread.
+The Normal Model when using twisted framework is by using Non-Blocking Calls.
+When dealing with many connections in one thread, the scheduling is the responsiblity of the application, not the operating system, and is usually implemented by calling a registered function when each function is ready to go for reading or writing - commonly known as asynchronous, event based, callback based programming.
+In synchrnous programming, a function requests data, waits for the data, and then processes it.
 In asynchronous programming, a function requests the data, and lets the library call the callback function when the data is ready.
-18. It is the second class of concurrency problems, non-computationally intensive tasks that involve an appreciable delay that deferreds are designed to help solve.
-19. They do this by giving a simple management interface for callbacks and applications.
-20. blocking - means, if one tasks is waiting for data, the other task cannot get CPU but also waits until the first tasks finishes.
-21. The typical asynchronous model to notify can application that some data is ready is called as callback.
-22. Twisted uses Deferred objects to managed callback sequence.
+It is the second class of concurrency problems, non-computationally intensive tasks that involve an appreciable delay that deferreds are designed to help solve.
+They do this by giving a simple management interface for callbacks and applications.  blocking - means, if one tasks is waiting for data, the other task cannot get CPU but also waits until the first tasks finishes.
+The typical asynchronous model to notify can application that some data is ready is called as callback.
+Twisted uses Deferred objects to managed callback sequence.
-23. Libraries know that they make their results available by using Deferred.callback and errors by Deferred.errback.
+Libraries know that they make their results available by using Deferred.callback and errors by Deferred.errback.
-24. How does the parent function or its controlling program know that connection does not exist and when it will know, when the connection becomes alive?
+How does the parent function or its controlling program know that connection does not exist and when it will know, when the connection becomes alive?
-25. Twisted has an object that signals this situation, it is called twisted.internet.defer.Deferred
-26. Deferred has two purposes; first is saying that I am a signal, of whatever you wanted me to do is still pending; second you can ask differed to run things when the data arrives.
-27. the way to tell the deffered what to do when the data arrives is by defining a callback - asking the deferred to call a function once the data arrives.
+Twisted has an object that signals this situation, it is called twisted.internet.defer.Deferred Deferred has two purposes; first is saying that I am a signal, of whatever you wanted me to do is still pending; second you can ask differed to run things when the data arrives. the way to tell the deffered what to do when the data arrives is by defining a callback - asking the deferred to call a function once the data arrives.
+28.
-28. One Twisted library function that returns a Deferred is twisted.web.client.getPage.
+One Twisted library function that returns a Deferred is twisted.web.client.getPage.
-29. If nothing else is understood, please understand that you create a differed object, add a callback function to that object and add an errorback function to that object.
+If nothing else is understood, please understand that you create a differed object, add a callback function to that object and add an errorback function to that object.
 Differed will get called after a particular period of time or some data is avaiable.
 30. Differed Objects are signals that the function that you have called does not have the data, you want available.
 31. What Differeds dont do: Make your code asynchronous!.
 32. Differeds are the signals for asynchronous functions to use to pass results onto the callbacks, but using them does not guarantee that you have asynchronous functions.